ottoxin/iems490_assig_2/README.md

 What it does:

-* Takes small slices from the capped splits
+* Takes small training data
 * Runs a short LoRA training
-* Runs tuned inference on the tiny test slice

 Example output